Crime and Punishment Suffering Quotes

 [Luzhin:] "[…] immediately after your visit I found that a hundred-rouble note was missing from my table, in the room of my friend Mr. Lebeziatnikov."
 (5.3.5)

-If Luzhin had his way, Sonia was about to start really suffering.
-Fortunately, there are some decent people in this novel, not the least of which is Andrey Semyonovitch Lebeziatnikov.
-Luzhin's plan backfires and the suffering boomerangs back on him.
+If Luzhin has his way, Sonia is about to start really suffering.
+Fortunately, there are some decent people in this novel, not the least of whom is Andrey Semyonovitch Lebeziatnikov.
+Luzhin's plan backfires, and the suffering boomerangs back on him.

 [Porfiry:] "So I suspect now that Nikolay wants to take his suffering or something of the sort."
 (6.2.24)